Litee/AgentZorge/README.md

 ## Compatibility

-* Only C# langauage is supported
+* Only C# language is supported
-* Only Reshareper 8.2.x is supported.
-Shout if you want to see plugin for other versions.
+* Only Reshareper 8.2.x is supported at the moment.
+Shout if you want to see plugin for other R# versions.

 ## Supported features